 Seventy percent of students change their major at least once while in college and most will change their major at least three times.
 It is important for students to find the best major for them, but these changes may make previous educational plans obsolete.

 The simple concept and road map often ends up looking more like this:

-4. Beth Smith et al., "The Role of Counseling Faculty and Delivery of Counseling Services in the California Community Colleges," (California: The Academic Senate for California Community Colleges).
+Counseling Services in the California Community Colleges," (California: The Academic Senate for California Community Colleges).